camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 [chapter on validation]({{< relref "#validation" >}}) to learn which kind of validation is performed before a migration plan is executed.

+# Operational Semantics

+In the following, the exact semantics of migration are documented.
+Reading this section is recommended to fully understand the effects, power, and limitations of process instance migration.

 ## Migration Procedure